Apparently we have a pandemic on our hands and this pandemic needs a solution.

 N-Acetyl Cysteine (NAC) is a building block for glutathione, which is commonly referred to as the mother of all antioxidants.
 Both NAC and glutathione have a long list of incredible health benefits, but in this post, I am just going to focus on why they may be beneficial in the fight against COVID-19.

 The first reason for the use of NAC and glutathione is basic immune support.
-Since NAC replenishes glutathione levels, and glutathione is a master antioxidant and is an important redox regulator that controls inflammatory processes.
-Glutathione doesn’t only help to scavenge free radicals, but it also regenerates other important antioxidants like vitamin C, and E. Glutathione also blocks the production of most inflammatory cytokines and plays a big role in controlling inflammation.
+NAC replenishes glutathione levels, and glutathione is a master antioxidant and is an important redox regulator that controls inflammatory processes.
+Glutathione doesn’t only help to scavenge free radicals, but it also regenerates other important antioxidants like vitamins C and E. Glutathione also blocks the production of most inflammatory cytokines and plays a big role in controlling inflammation.
 Glutathione plays an anti-inflammatory role in lung diseases as it protects against inflammatory pathologies in the lungs.

 Although we have no specific studies on NAC or glutathione yet in regards to COVID-19, this study shows the inhibition of influenza infection by glutathione.
 Another study shows that only 25% of subjects taking NAC as a supplement developed a symptomatic form of the influenza virus vs. 79% of the placebo group.
 The same study concluded that supplementation of NAC during the winter provides a significant reduction of influenza, especially in the high-risk elderly individuals.
-It also states that NAC didn’t prevent the virus infection but instead significantly reduced the incidence of it being a clinically apparent disease.
+The study also found that NAC didn’t prevent the virus infection but instead significantly reduced the incidence of it being a clinically apparent disease.

 Also, according to this study, NAC is shown to protect against H9N2 Swine Influenza Virus-Induced Acute Lung Injury.
 This study is important because, in severe cases, the coronavirus is shown to be a cause for acute lung injury.
 This study states that NAC inhibits virus replication and expression of pro-inflammatory molecules in A549 cells infected with highly pathogenic H5N1 influenza a virus and concludes “that antioxidants like NAC represent a potential additional treatment option that could be considered in the case of an influenza A virus pandemic.”
 A randomized controlled trial published in Medicine showed that N-acetylcysteine (NAC) improves oxidative stress and inflammatory response in patients with community-acquired pneumonia.
 NAC is anti-inflammatory and able to limit the release of cytokines.

-Glutathione/NAC Considerations and Cautions:
+NAC/Glutathione Considerations and Cautions:

 Glutathione is recycled in the body but can be severely depleted during times of illness.
 Oral supplementation of glutathione is not reliable as stomach acids degrade it.
 Liposomal glutathione is a delivery method shown to be effective at protecting glutathione from breaking down in stomach acid.
 Liposomal glutathione is best taken on an empty stomach.
 However, liposomal glutathione is also very expensive, so a majority of people opt to take NAC as a way to build glutathione in their system.
 It is not recommended to supplement with glutathione if you have a sulfur sensitivity.
 Glutathione is considered relatively safe with few side effects and drug interactions.
 NAC is also considered safe, especially when taken orally per dosing instructions.
 However, there are a few more side effects and drug interactions to be aware of with NAC.
 NAC is also best taken on an empty stomach.